 To view the aggregate and annual loan limits visit the Federal Student Aid website.

 Please note that the total amount of money that you apply for should not exceed the amount calculated on your Cost of Attendance.

 Step 6.
 Complete the PLUS loan request process

-Attending a foreign school can be costly and your cost of attendance will likely exceed your maximum Stafford loan available to you.
+Attending a foreign school can be costly and your cost of attendance (COA) will likely exceed the maximum Stafford loan available to you.
 You can borrow the additional amount through the Grad PLUS loan (graduates or professional students) or the Parental PLUS loan (parents of undergraduates)

 Log on to the Student Loans website and complete the PLUS request process

 Step 7.
 Write to the Student Funding Office

 Even though you may have completed all the steps above, the University (Student Funding Office) will not know that you intend to take a loan, or even the amount you wish to borrow.
 In order for them to complete the loan process and for you to receive the loan you will need to complete and submit the American loan request form.

 Once the form has been submitted you will recieve an acknowledgement e-mail and information about the next steps of the process.

 You are also advised to read the other information on American loans on the University web pages.